nicaurybenitez/terraform-eks-karpenter/README.md

 $ kubectl get deployment echoserver -n echoserver
 $ kubectl edit horizontalpodautoscaler.autoscaling/echoserver -n echoserver
 ```

+## Create IAM users for granting access to EKS

+If you want to create IAM users and assign them administrator access or some
+development access, go to the [iam.tf](./infra/iam.tf) file, uncomment it,
+adjust the team users/settings according to your needs, and then apply the
+changes with terraform.

 **Always delete the AWS resources to save money after you are done.**